Code-Institute-Submissions/SamHarms-MS1/README.md

 ## Frameworks, Libraries & Programs Used

 - [Bootsrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
-  - Bootsrap was used to assist with the styling and layout of the website.
+  - Bootstrap was used to assist with the styling and layout of the website.

 - [Google Fonts](https://fonts.google.com/)
   - The Roboto and Montserrat fonts used throughtout the website were imported from Google Fonts.